The Hearse: Plot

 Once the house is finally probated to Jane, Pritchard confirms to her that Rebecca worshipped Satan, and that upon her death, the hearse carrying her body crashed on the nearby road; the driver of the hearse, along with Rebecca's body and her coffin, inexplicably disappeared.
 Since this event, locals have been haunted by the image of the hearse.
 Meanwhile, Jane continues her romance with Tom, and after a date, invites him into her home, where they have sex.
 Jane's romance with Tom upsets Paul, who expresses that he, too, is attracted to her.

 One night, after Tom fails to arrive for a date, a drunken Pritchard begins vandalizing the home, causing Jane to flee in terror.
 Paul arrives shortly after to leave flowers for Jane, only to be attacked by an unseen assailant.
 Meanwhile, Jane arrives at Tom's house, but finds it inexplicably abandoned and dilapidated; she finds a framed antique photo of a young Rebecca with Tom.
 Behind the home, Jane finds a gravestone inscribed "Robert Thomas Sullivan".
 Terrified, Jane returns to her home to pack her belongings, intending to leave.
 In the bathroom, she finds Pritchard's corpse hanging in the shower, along with Paul's body.

 Jane is confronted by Tom, who professes his love for her and explains that Rebecca was "too weak" and did not fulfill her pact with Satan.
 Promising Jane eternal life, he begins to cast a spell on her, but is interrupted by the Reverend Winston, who begins an exorcism to save Jane.
 She flees in her car, followed by Tom driving the hearse.
 The chase ends in a collision that causes the hearse to topple off a cliff and explode.
 Back at home, an apparition of Rebecca appears in the window as the house goes dark.

 Production

 Principal photography took place in San Francisco and Bradbury, California, beginning October 29, 1979.
 Filming was completed by January 1980.

 Two 1952 Packard Funeral Coaches, converted by Henney Motor Company, were used in the film.
 One of them is prominently featured on the film's poster.

 Release

-The Hearse premiered in New York City on June 6, 1980, and had its Los Angeles premiere on September 12 of that year.
+The Hearse opened in Kansas City, Missouri on March 21, 1980, followed by a release in Kennewick, Washington on March 26, 1980.
+It premiered in New York City on June 6, 1980, and had its Los Angeles premiere on September 12 of that year.